Daniel1of1/FitAnalytics-WebWidget-iOS/README.md

 - (void)webWidgetDidFailLoading:(FITAWebWidget *)widget withError:(NSError *)error;
 ```

-This method will be called when widget inside the WebView has failed to load or initialize for some reason.
+This method will be called when the widget inside the WebView fails to load or initialize for some reason.

 &nbsp;